ezRAez/reactjs_program/README.md

 # `/edu`

 > This repo contains all scratch code for my education purposes.

-Currently, I'm learning Clojure through "Clojure for the Brave and True" by Daniel Higginbotham.
+> Currently, I'm learning Clojure through "Clojure for the Brave and True" by Daniel Higginbotham.

-Future Plans for Learning:
-- Learn You a Haskell for Great Good
-- Processing